GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Open QGIS and navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and double-click on the model "TRNK_Model" to run it
 3. Put in all required data:
     - CRS: leave the default setting (we recommend using EPSG:25832 in Germany)
+    - the color definition file is "colors.txt" in your "./data" folder
     - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names
     - the vector data input "roi" is the output from the script "roi_extractor.bat", so it should be the shapefile in the "./data" folder named as your input for your roi
+    - it's not important where the output files are exported to, you just should find them easily afterwards (mind the recommendations)
 4. Uncheck both check boxes
 5. Run the model (takes up to 1 min depending on your PC)
-6. It outputs one image and one excel file at the locations you specified as output folders
+6. It outputs one image and one Excel file at the locations you specified as output folders

 </details>